 Legacy email integrations in Flow Designer

-In Flow Designer, xMatters does not create a new event when an email trigger is initiated.
-This lets you create events at any point in your flow using an xMatters Create Event step.
-This means when you open a workflow with a form configured for email integration, you'll see that the email integration is now an email trigger plus a create event step on the flow associated with the form.
+In Flow Designer, xMatters does not create a new alert when an Email Initiation trigger is initiated.
+This lets you create alerts at any point in your flow using a Create Alert Using a Form step.
+This means when you open a workflow with a form configured for email integration, you'll see that the email integration is now an Email Initiation trigger plus a create alert step on the flow associated with the form.

 The email integration should continue to function as before.
 Only how you access it and edit the settings have changed.